CrossRealms/Splunk-Integration-for-NetDocuments/NetDocuments_app/README.md

 ### Update Macro Configuration

 1. Log in as administrator and select Settings > Advance search > Search Macros.
-2. Select `NetDocuments App for Splunk (NetDocuments_app)` in the App drop-down.
+2. Select `NetDocuments App for Splunk (NetDocuments_App)` in the App drop-down.
 A list of available macros is displayed.
 3. Select and edit the macro and change the definition of macros with new value.